Coronary Artery Disease

 What Sets Us Apart?

-UR Medicine is a referral center for the most complex heart surgeries, which means other hospitals in the Rochester area send their most challenging cases to us.
-These other hospitals trust us because UR Medicine Cardiac Care leads the region in the number and scope of specialized services.
+UR Medicine is a referral center for the most complex heart surgeries, which means other hospitals in the Rochester metropolitan area and surrounding region send their most challenging cases to us.
+These other hospitals trust us because UR Medicine Cardiac Care leads the Rochester metropolitan area and surrounding region in the number and scope of specialized services.

-Our programs for heart failure, heart transplant, and cardio-oncology are unique in our area.
+Our programs for heart failure, heart transplant, and cardio-oncology are unique.
 These and other specialty programs ensure that you get the very latest treatments for a wide range of conditions.

 Our team of experts includes cardiologists, cardiovascular surgeons, interventional cardiologists and cardiovascular imaging specialists.

-We also run the region’s only Women’s Heart Program, because there are differences between women and men when it comes to heart problems—including risk factors, symptoms, diagnosis, treatment, and outcomes.
+We also run the Rochester metropolitan area and surrounding region's only Women’s Heart Program, because there are differences between women and men when it comes to heart problems—including risk factors, symptoms, diagnosis, treatment, and outcomes.
 We’ve built a team of experts around personalized heart care for women.

-And as part of the only academic medical center in the area, we’re involved in studies of the latest treatments.
+And as part of an academic medical center, we’re involved in studies of the latest treatments.
 So our patients’ care is informed by the very latest findings.

 Providers